Concor: Structure

 Concor was listed on the JSE Securities Exchange and, for the year ended June 2005, Concor's last year as a listed company, had an annual turnover of 1.6 billion Rand.

 Relationship with Hochtief

 By the early 2000s, the German international construction group Hochtief owned just under 50% of Concors shares providing the company with the benefits of technology transfer.

 Purchased by Murray & Roberts

 Concor Holdings was delisted on 30 June 2006 when 100% of its share capital was purchased by Murray & Roberts.
 It changed its name when it merged with Murray and Roberts Construction (Pty) Ltd. Whilst under the control of Murray & Roberts, Concor Facility Management and Concor Property Development was closed whilst Concor Roads was merged with Concor Civils.
 Concor Technicrete was sold as a going concern.

-Purchased by Southern Palace Group Consortium
+Purchased by consortium

-The Concor and Murray and Roberts construction divisions were sold to a black owned consortium, led by Southern Palace Group in late 2016 and renamed Concor Construction in May 2017.
+The Concor and Murray and Roberts construction surface mining divisions were sold to a black owned consortium, consisting of the PIC and SPG in late 2016 and renamed Concor in May 2017.
 Concor is now certified a Level 1 BEE Company.
+The current CEO is Jerome Govender.